Regulatory Considerations relating to Personal Data

 Jake is a partner at Kemp Little where he heads the Financial Regulation practice, which is part of the Commercial Technology department.
 Jake's focus is on helping clients navigate the requirements of UK and European regulators.

-There are no available videos from "Jake Ghanty"
+There are no available Videos from "Jake Ghanty"